NixOS/rfcs/rfcs/0140-simple-package-paths.md

 ## Stable boundary

-Unit directories may only interact with the rest of nixpkgs via the stable `pkgs.${name}` attributes, not with file references:
+Unit directories may only interact with the rest of Nixpkgs via the stable `pkgs.${name}` attributes, not with file references:
 - Files inside a unit directory must not reference files outside that unit directory.
   Therefore all dependencies on other packages must come from `pkg-fun.nix` arguments injected by `callPackage`.
-  This ensures that files in nixpkgs can be moved around without breaking this package.
+  This ensures that files in Nixpkgs can be moved around without breaking this package.
 - Files outside a unit directory must not reference files inside that unit directory.
   Therefore other packages can only depend on this package via `pkgs.${name}`.
   This ensures that files within unit directories (except `pkg-fun.nix`) can be freely moved and changed without breaking any other packages.